singhsanket143/Ds-Algo-Notes/BST.md

 Space Complexity - O(n)

+**Q3- Given a BST, Given the root and another pointer to another node, What is the next element in the inorder traversal after this pointer's node?**

+- Case 1: What if there is a right subtree of the given node? -> Get the leftmost of the right subtree of the given node
+- Case 2: What if there is no right subtree?

 **Q7- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**